LauraVEkris/openrowingmonitor/docs/Architecture.md

 * Handle user input (through webinterface and periphials) and instruct `RowingStatistics.js` to act accordingly;
 * Handle escalations from `RowingStatistics.js` (like reaching the end of the interval, or seeing the rower has stopped) and instruct the rest of the application, like the `WorkoutRecorder.js` accordingly.

-### RowingStatistics.js
+#### SessionManager.js

-`RowingStatistics.js` recieves *currentDt* updates, forwards them to `Rower.js` and subsequently inspects `Rower.js` for the resulting strokestate and associated metrics.
-Based on this inspection, it updates the finite state machine of the sessionstate and the associated metrics (i.e. linear velocity, linear distance, power, etc.).
+`SessionManager.js` recieves *currentDt* updates, forwards them to `RowingStatistics.js` and subsequently recieves the resulting metrics.
+Based on state presented, it updates the finite state machine of the sessionstate and the associated metrics.

-#### sessionStates in RowingStatistics.js
+##### sessionStates in SessionManager.js

-`RowingStatistics.js` maintains the following sessionstates:
+`SessionManager.js` maintains the following sessionstates:

 ```mermaid
 stateDiagram-v2